netmeansnet/NmnMultiUserBundle/Resources/doc/index.md

 ## Prerequisites

-This version of the bundle requires Symfony 2.1
+This version of the bundle requires Symfony dev-master and FOSUserBundle dev-master

 [FOSUserBundle] (https://github.com/FriendsOfSymfony/FOSUserBundle)